irmen/Pyro5/docs/source/intro.rst

 consisting of many different parts and pieces.
 As long as you have a working (and supported) Python version running on it, you should be able to talk to it using Pyro from any other part of the system.

-Have a look at the :file:`examples` directory in the source archive, perhaps one of the many example programs in there gives even more inspiration of possibilities.
+Have a look at the `examples directory <https://github.com/irmen/Pyro5/tree/master/examples/>`_ in the source, perhaps one of the many example programs in there gives even more inspiration of possibilities.